 Dosing, capping, riddling, disgorging and corking all those small, long-necked, 375ml bottles is labor intensive.
 Additionally, others have not discovered how to get yeast to ferment actively enough in this high sugar environment to obtain the fizz and pressures needed for this fine wine.
 A few wine cellar secrets let our special yeasts ferment in-bottle with a lot more zest.

 We have chosen a blend of red Chambourcin, with its red-currant notes, and white Vidal ice wine grapes to make this beautiful, complex rosé wine.
 A small serving goes a long way - this wine is intended to be served in "ice wine portions" in small glasses as it is very sweet, despite its fine bubbles.
 John Bourdage, a Buffalo food and wine consultant, notes that "this wine has some hints or notes of strawberry jam with a soft caramel creaminess on the palette".
 It would pair well with chocolate, chocolate mousse, berries such as strawberries, raspberries, and blackberries, as well as cinnamon and pecans.
+This wine is available in both a 375ml bottle and a 750ml one.

 The perfect gift for the wine enthusiast who has already “tried them all”!